speedyleion/speedyleion.github.io/_posts/2021-03-03-speeding-up-windows-file-status-lookup.markdown

 categories: rust git
 ---

+> Some of this information has been revised.
+Be sure to read updated finding in [Efficientlly Walking File Directories in Rust (Part 2)]({% post_url 2021-04-25-walking-file-directories-in-rust-part-2 %}).

 File modification time, or `mtime` is a common value used to efficiently tell if a file has changed.